jasonwbw/RecordPapers4NLP/Neural Response Generation.md

 1.increase the number of latent z from one to many;
 2.involving SBOW(predict future words in the sequence) auxiliary to training z.
 - Improving Variational Encoder-Decoders in Dialogue Generation [AAAI18](https://arxiv.org/pdf/1802.02032.pdf)
+1.add a auto-encoder stagey (DAE) coo-work with CVAE stagey like GAN (to learn a good posterior), feed x->z' and sample z with using z' to stand x in a CVAE model;
+2.use a VAE/ecoder VAE/scheduled sampling to let the model consider more about the latent variable.

 ### Beam Search Optimization
 - Sequence-to-Sequence Learning as Beam-Search Optimization